Zaven Badoyan: International career

 In late April 2010, he was summoned to the youth Armenia U-21 national team of Armenia, and on 20 May of the same year he made his debut in the junior youth team against Estonia.

 In 2011, Badoyan had come to the attention of the coaching staff of the Armenia national football team.
 It was because of his progression in Impuls Dilijan.
 Before the game in St. Petersburg, head coach Vardan Minasyan included Badoyan in his list for the upcoming match against Russia.
 However, Badoyan was not chosen for this game day to play.
 Badoyan's debut took place on 10 August in a game against the Lithuania.
 In May 2016, Badoyan scored his first international goal, the seventh in a 7-1 friendly win against Guatemala.

-International goals

-As of match played 28 May 2016.
-Armenia score listed first, score column indicates score after each Badoyan goal.

 Personal life

 His favourite championship is La Liga, favourite club is Barcelona, favourite player is Lionel Messi and favourite coach is Pep Guardiola.